cncf/techdocs/analyses/0012-TUF/analysis.md

 #### Communication methods documented

+- The website repo link may be included on the site as an entry point for the project or the umbrella repo [theupdateframework](https://github.com/theupdateframework) that lists all TUF repositories.
+- Include communication channels on the Docs repo README for visibility.
 - Provide information about project meetings, e.g., a meeting link and calendar. project or the umbrella repo [theupdateframework](https://github.com/theupdateframework) that lists all TUF